Large Deviations for Stochastic Differential Equations Driven by Semimartingales: Exponential tightness

 A family of probability measure $\{\mu_\e\}_{\e>0}$ on $(\X,\B(\X))$ is said to be \emph{exponentially tight} if for every $\alpha<\infty$, there exists a compact set $K \subset \X$ such that

 Or equivalently, for every $0<\delta<1$, there exists a compact set $K\subset \X$ and $\e_0>0$, such that for all $0<\e<\e_0$,

 A family of $\X$-valued random elements $\{X^\e\}_{\e>0}$ is said to exponentially tight if the family of induced probability measures on $\X$ is exponentially tight.
-In case of $\X=\R^d$, the exponential tightness is equivalent to the exponential stochastic boundness found in \cite[Definition 3.2]{Gar08}.
+In the case of $\X=\R^d$, the exponential tightness is equivalent to the exponential stochastic boundedness found in \cite[Definition 3.2]{Gar08}.

-It is well known that the Skorokhod space $\D$ is a Polish space.
-Hence, the exponential tightness of a family of probability measures on $(\D,\B(\D))$ is implied by the LDP with good rate function (see, e.g., \cite[Section 1.2]{DZ98}).
+It is well known that the Skorokhod space $\D_d$ is a Polish space.
+Hence, the exponential tightness of a family of probability measures on $(\D_d,\B(\D_d))$ is implied by the LDP with good rate function (see, e.g., \cite[Section 1.2]{DZ98}).
 For $\rho>0$ and $T>0$, denote by $\Delta_\rho[0,T]$ the set of all partitions $\{t_i\}_{i=0}^k$, $k\in\N_+$, such that $0\le t_0\le t_1\le \cdots \le t_k = T$ and $t_j-t_{j-1}>\rho$ for all $j=1,2,\cdots,k-1$.
-For $x = \{x(t)\}_{t\ge0}\in \D$, define
+For $x = \{x(t)\}_{t\ge0}\in \D_d$, define

-The following proposition is a criterion for the exponential tightness of probability measures in $\D$, referring to \cite[Theorem 4.2]{Puh91}. \begin{lemma} A family of probability measure $\{\mu_\e\}_{\e>0}$ on $\D$ is exponentially tight if and only if
+The following proposition is a criterion for the exponential tightness of probability measures in $\D_d$, referring to \cite[Theorem 4.2]{Puh91}. \begin{lemma} A family of probability measure $\{\mu_\e\}_{\e>0}$ on $\D_d$ is exponentially tight if and only if